pvk-96/Journal/README.md

 As for my projects, I tried HORUS again only to get the same result.
 I am thinking of scraping to forever. or atleast I get some guidance and restart it.

+05-09-2025:
+Today is a holiday and I got a chance to do one final run on HORUS so I booted up the virtual machine with yesterday's version.
+I thought it would work if I try and repair it but I was unlucky as it didn't work.
+I have scrapped to and am thinking of meeting one of our college teachers for some guidance.
+The professor I am thinking of meeting haa already made an operating system for our college.
+So I think he might help me.
+I am nervous about meeting him.
+Also, today is the first day of a 5-day OSINT Bootcamp.
+I am fascinated by that subject so I figured I'd learn the basics.
+Tomorrow there is a GDG meet in our college about vibe coding.
+I've been doing that for quite some time now but I want to learn more about it that I might not know. so I enrolled for that too.
+I'll update after these sessions.